 Welcome to Poda center near Burgas

-“Over 300,000 migrating storks can be counted per season, i.e. nearly the entire European population of white storks!”
-Yana Gocheva from the Bulgarian Society for the Protection of Birds explains.
-“We are proud to say we have lots of pelicans and birds of prey.
-In April and then again in the autumn the sky here is black with birds.
-This lake complex near Burgas is something of an oasis for their migration route and that is why it is protected as part of the Natura 2000 European network.”
+“Over 300,000 migrating storks pass through each season – nearly the entire European population of white storks!” explains Yana Gocheva from the Bulgarian Society for the Protection of Birds.
+“We also have many pelicans and birds of prey.
+In April and again in autumn, the sky here turns black with birds.
+This lake complex near Burgas acts as an oasis along their migration route, which is why authorities protect it as part of the Natura 2000 European network.”

 Besides for birds and animals, Strandzha and its ancient sanctuaries and shady forests is also a heaven for everyone in search of peace and harmony.
 The mountain invites you to discover more of its wild beauty, enshrouded in secrets and mysticism…